 Smart Insights Pop-Up

 To access Smart Insights, launch your presentation in runtime.
 From the panel of the relevant visual, click the Smart Insights icon.

 You can configure dynamic text using the SmartInsights PQL functions to produce dynamic content in the presentation.
 This enables the display of multiple insights across multiple items in a presentation.

-Within the chat bot, users can ask the bot to "get insights".
 Likewise, the "Explain" key driver analysis, which generates insights, can be triggered with the appropriate question.